-The following graph compares, since the IPO, the quarterly performance of our Class A common stock to the NASDAQ Composite Index ("NASDAQ Composite") and the Dow Jones U.S. Utilities Index ("IDU").
-The chart assumes that the value of the investment in our Class A common stock and each index was \$100 at July 29, 2014 (the date our Class A common stock began trading on the NASDAQ Global Select Market), and that all dividends were reinvested.
+The following graph compares the quarterly performance of our Class A common stock to the NASDAQ Composite Index ("NASDAQ Composite") and the Dow Jones U.S. Utilities Index ("IDU").
+The chart assumes that the value of the investment in our Class A common stock and each index was \$100 at December 31, 2014 and that all dividends were reinvested.
 The stock performance shown on the graph below is not indicative of future price performance.